orbitalchicken/Roadmap/Fixed.md

 	nemo-terminal: E: Package ‘gir1.2-vte-2.90’ has no installation candidate white font? http://imgur.com/QBEM48H
 	text in logout countdown isn't easily readable ... could be similar to Spices configuration module, when install 3rd party spices.
 Is it a missing style in Mint-X?
 To define the color of text in progress bars?
+	“Automatically connect to VPN when using this connection” option for a WiFi network connection is failing upon startup.
+It then connects to the wifi without the VPN.

 MATE Edition
 ------------